gcxchange-gcechange/security-pipeline/README.md

 ## Ignore Packages (Frontend Only)

+Follow these steps to ignore specific npm packages during the npm audit.

 1. Add a file named `ignored-packages.txt` in the same directory as your .yml file.
 2. Add each package that should be ignored on its own line within the file.
 3. Save and run the pipeline.